leightkt/voice2vibes-backend/README.md

 A user can start the vibrator by clicking "ON".
 A user can stop the vibrator by clicking "OFF".
 A user can set a custom voice command by clicking a command card, clicking "start", speaking a command, then clicking, "save".
 User's account information and commands are stored in a postgresQL database, so the information is stored from session to session.
+A user can delete their profile (and associated commands).

 ## API
 The backend of this app is set up as a Node.js/Express API to fetch users and commands.